 - Heart palpitations

 This is an incomplete list, because we will all express our anxiety in slightly different ways.
 My heart races, but yours may not.
 You might, instead, get a stomachache or lose your appetite.

-I want to differentiate between anxiety and anxiety attacks.
-Anxiety is what leads up to an anxiety attack.
+I want to differentiate between anxiety and panic or anxiety attacks.
+Anxiety is what leads up to an anxiety or panic attack.
 For me, once anxiety sets in, I can feel it build, and if I can’t back it off with my “tools”, then it will continue building until it reaches its threshold, and turns into a panic attack.

 Heat will rise from my chest and warm my body, I feel like I can’t get enough air, my heart starts racing, and my insides start to feel shaky and nervous.
 At that point, I am in the midst of a full-on panic attack, and find it extremely difficult to pull out once I’m in the midst of it.
 My best bet is to always try and stop the attack from happening in the first place.
 This is where having an arsenal of good tools comes in handy.

 My Arsenal of Anxiety Tools